Menu

 Learning Outside

-Hedgehogs class are very lucky to have their own dedicated playground and reception children are encouraged to make use of this space as much as possible.
+Hedgehogs and Ladybirds classes are very lucky to have their own dedicated playground and reception children are encouraged to make use of this space as much as possible.

 Transition from nursery/playgroup to school

 During the summer term parents are invited to a welcome meeting and are given information about their child’s learning.
 Planned sessions when the new reception children will be invited in to work alongside Hedgehogs class will also be organised.
 In addition, the class teacher will visit the children at their nursery/playgroup in order to see them in that setting.
-Home visits will also be organised which will allow both the class teacher and parent an opportunity to talk about the child in more depth.
+Home visits will also be organised which will allow both the class teacher and parent an opportunity to talk about the child in more depth, these take place in September.

 Settling into school in September

 All children now have the opportunity to stay all day from September.
-However, to ensure that every child settles easily and to allow them to get to know school routines and staff, we suggest that children attend for half days for the first and second week.
-In the second week we like to introduce children to the lunchtime routine and invite all of them to stay for lunch.
+However, to ensure that every child settles easily and to allow them to get to know school routines and staff, we suggest that children attend for half days for the first three days.
+The last two days of the week, we like to introduce children to the lunchtime routine and invite all of them to stay for lunch.
 After this, children are usually ready to attend full time.

 Top